templatesell/polite/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.1.8 - August 25 2020 =
+* Fixed Issues of Ajax Pagination
+* Fixed some minor css issues

+= 1.1.7 - August 24 2020 =
+* Fixed Issues of Menu and Link

 = 1.1.6 - August 23 2020 =
 * Logo width changed
 * Tested with WordPress 5.5